MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 | where Image contains "reg.exe"
 ```

-    This is a good start.
+21. This is a good start.
 Next, you need to return results only for c:\temp directory.

-21. Next, enter the following KQL statement:
+Next, enter the following KQL statement:

 ```KQL
 Event_Reg_SetValue
 | where Image contains "reg.exe"
 | where Details startswith "C:\\TEMP"
 ```

-    This looks like a good detection rule.

 22. It is important to help the Security Operations Analyst by providing as much context about the alert as you can.
 This includes projecting entities for use in the investigation graph.
 Run the following query: